 The Center for Cultural Diplomacy Studies

-MA Program in International Economics, Business & Cultural Diplomacy (One Year Program)
+MA Program in International Economics, Business & Cultural Diplomacy (Short Track)

 MA in International Economics, Business and Cultural Diplomacy (Short Track)

-IntroductionThe MA in International Economics, Business and Cultural Diplomacy is a one year program (3 semesters’ program) offered by the Furtwangen University in partnership with the Academy for Cultural Diplomacy.
+IntroductionThe MA in International Economics, Business and Cultural Diplomacy is a 3 Semesters´ Master program offered by the Furtwangen University in partnership with the Academy for Cultural Diplomacy.

 Length - 2 Study Semesters + Master Thesis writing semester